The Importance of a Good Camp Site

-Even without accident or injury this scenario will eventually force the tired backpacker to take extra time off to recover, and considerably more time off to recover than if they stayed within themselves while hiking the long trails.
+Even without accident or injury the fatigue scenario eventually forces tired backpackers to take extra time off for recovery, and considerably more time to recover than if we stayed within ourselves while hiking the long trails.

 The Walking Wounded

 This brings me to my encounter with a John Muir Trail hiking team out of Fresno.
-I was sitting at Vermilion Valley Resort eating and drinking.
+I was sitting at Vermilion Valley Resort eating and drinking AMAHP (as much as humanly possible).
 I observed four dudes hiking in.
 That in itself is strange, as most JMTers boat in on the ferry.
 I walk in from the JMT, and am generally the only one.
 But now there were five.
 Me, and this foursome.

 Humm.
 Observing more closely, I noted that each hiker had a limp.
 One was walking on a bad hip and foot, another had two real bad feet, the third had blisters on both feet, and the fourth hiker looked tired, but was walking with a clean gait.

 I could see all of this by how they were stepping.
 Their gaits gave away the locations of their pain.
 Despite their infirmities, they were on schedule and doing the required daily mileage that their hiking plan called for.

 They were the "Walking Wounded," as I christened their team.
 They wore the name well.
 Because of my previous experience with injury and pain, I was a good advisor.